 - Leading Community Engagement

-To earn the online Master of Education, complete 4 core subjects and 4 electives.
-Choose electives across any specialisation for a generalist master's.
+Students complete 4 core units and 4 electives.
+Choose electives across any specialisation for a generalist degree.
 To specialise in Leadership, Wellbeing, or Inclusion and Diversity, you need to complete specific electives.

 - Contemporary Educational Leadership